bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 **Listing 3: MBConv Block in Keras** (adapted from `source <https://towardsdatascience.com/mobilenetv2-inverted-residuals-and-linear-bottlenecks-8a4362f4ffd5>`__)

-The last big thing thing that MBConv block changed was removing the non-linearity on bottleneck layer as shown in Listing 3.
+The last big thing thing that MBConv block changes was removing the non-linearity on the bottleneck layer as shown in Listing 3.
 A hypothesis the [2_] proposes is that ReLU non-linearity on the inverted bottleneck hurts performance.
 The idea is that ReLU either is the identify function if the input is positive, or zero otherwise.
 In the case that the